humdrum-tools/humdrum-documentation/guide/ch24/index.md

 The traditional rules of voice-leading have formed a standard component of conservatory training for art musicians.

-For illustration purposes, we\'ll apply some of the Humdrum tools to the problem of identifying betrayals of the classic rules of voice-leading in a `**kern`-encoded score.
+For illustration purposes, we'll apply some of the Humdrum tools to the problem of identifying betrayals of the classic rules of voice-leading in a `**kern`-encoded score.
 Note that our purpose here is not to legislate how to compose or arrange!
-We\'re simply using the traditional voice-leading rules as a way to introduce various pattern-searching techniques.
+We're simply using the traditional voice-leading rules as a way to introduce various pattern-searching techniques.